vedant-dusane/Ignitia_HexTech/README.md

  1.Extract the Training Dataset
  2.Extract the Testing Dataset

-Required Directory Structure After extraction, the directory must be structured as follows:
+3.Required Directory Structure After extraction, the directory must be structured as follows:

 	IGNITIA_HEXTECH/
 	│